sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/invite-persons.md

 - **"Publisher or midweek student"** is any other member of the congregation, including baptized sisters, unbaptized brothers or sisters, or male or female students on a midweek meeting.

-Click "Add new user" button on the "Manage access to Organized" page.
+Click 'Add new user' button on the [User accounts](./manage-access) page.
 Then, follow the steps below based on the user type you want to invite.

 ![Add new user](./img/manage-access.png)